brainstem-org/brainstem_support/docs/datamodel/personal_attributes/setup.md

 ## Permissions

-Setups define the overall permissions level for equipments.
+Setups define the overall permissions level for equipment.
 You manage permissions through the management tab, where you can assign individual users and groups access levels to a setup.
 Setup have four permission levels: membership (read access), contributors, managers, and owners.

-Equipments inherit permissions from their associated setup.
+Equipment inherit permissions from their associated setup.

 Visit the [permissions page]({{"datamodel/permissions/"|absolute_url}}) to learn more.